T O M K E M P

-Tom is a mainly self-taught artist who has quickly developed a strong following for his work which has been purchased by collectors all over the world.
+Tom is a mainly self-taught artist whose work is now in private collections all over the world.

 His work stems from a fascination with writing - the physical making of visual language - which has led to vast explorations of calligraphy.
 The discovery of the 'calligraphic nature of throwing' at a weekend ceramics course about seven years ago provided Tom with the discovery of a whole new surface to work on, with 'natural, three-dimensional curves which are far more complex and interesting to write on than a flat sheet of paper'.